giantswarm/docs/src/content/getting-started/prepare-your-provider-account/aws/_index.md

 Enter again in the [Roles](https://console.aws.amazon.com/iam/home#/roles) subsection of the AWS console and select __Create role__ When asked to __Select type of trusted entity__ choose __AWS account__.

 - In __Account ID__ enter the value `084190472784`.
-- Do not enable __Require external ID__.
+- Don't enable __Require external ID__.
-- It is strongly recommended to check the option __Require MFA__ (multi factor authentication).
+- It 's strongly recommended to check the option __Require MFA__ (multi factor authentication).
 This adds an extra authentication step for users to assume the role, which increases security.

 #### 3. Attach policy to role {#iam-staff-role-policy}